TCR² Therapeutics Reports Fourth Quarter and Full-Year 2022 Financial Results and Provides Corporate Update

 - Following the expected Q2 2023 closing of the all-stock transaction, the combined company's cash runway is expected to extend into 2026

-/EIN News/ -- CAMBRIDGE, Mass., March 23, 2023 (GLOBE NEWSWIRE) -- TCR² Therapeutics Inc. (Nasdaq: TCRR) (TCR² or the Company), a clinical-stage cell therapy company with a pipeline of novel next-generation T cell therapies for patients suffering from solid tumors, today announced fourth quarter and full-year 2022 financial results and provided a corporate update.
+CAMBRIDGE, Mass., March 23, 2023 (GLOBE NEWSWIRE) -- TCR² Therapeutics Inc. TCRR (TCR² or the Company), a clinical-stage cell therapy company with a pipeline of novel next-generation T cell therapies for patients suffering from solid tumors, today announced fourth quarter and full-year 2022 financial results and provided a corporate update.

 "Focus and specialization are critical in the cell therapy space.
 The strategic combination with Adaptimmune and the operating benefits are highly compelling for both Adaptimmune and TCR² shareholders.
 Our complementary technology platforms are designed to treat solid tumors which represents a substantial market opportunity largely unaddressed by cell therapies.
 The combination of our two companies provides a strong foundation to commercialize curative therapies for people with cancer," said Garry Menzel, Ph.D., President and Chief Executive Officer of TCR² Therapeutics.